|Home||Programs||Scholarships||Events||ServSafe Classes||Contact Info.||Related Links||Shop|

 Montana Range Days - June 24-25-26, 2013 in Havre.
 (2013 & 2014 will be in Havre, MT.)

-Montana State Fair "Beef in the Kitchen Culinary Contest" Beef Cookoff will be held July 27, 2013 at the Family Living Center at the Montana State Fairgrounds in Great Falls, MT.
-Entry deadline is July 22, 2013.
-[2012 Winners & Recipes].
+Montana State Fair "Beef in the Kitchen Culinary Contest" Beef Cookoff was held July 27, 2013 at the Family Living Center at the Montana State Fairgrounds in Great Falls, MT.
+[2013 Winners & Recipes].
 [Rules] [Entry Form] Sponsored by Montana Cattlewomen, Montana State Extension, and Montana State Extension Homemakers Clubs.

 FCCLA Beef Award - The FCCLA State Leadership Conference was held March 24-26, 2013 at the Holiday Inn in Billings.
 This year's winner in the Montana Food Producer Educational Display event in the Beef Category is Reegan DeBruycker of the Dutton/Brady FCCLA Chapter.